- If you would like, a staff member can visit your class to talk about the Writing Center.

 - Include a syllabus statement or Canvas announcement about the Writing Center

-- Have a writing consultant visit your class to introduce the Writing Center!
+- Have a writing coach visit your class to introduce the Writing Center!

 Making Writing Center Appointments

 - Students can make an appointment by registering in our scheduling system and making an appointment online.

 - We take drop-ins if another writer misses an appointment, if an appointment ends early, or if there is not an appointment scheduled during a given time period.